aquasecurity/libbpfgo/Readme.md

 - __Patch releases__ are cut to incorporate important individual or groupings of bug fixes.
 - __libbpf support numbering__ indicates the _minimum_ required libbpf version that must be linked in order to ensure libbpfgo compatibility.
 For example, `v0.2.1-libbpf_0.4.0` means that version 0.2.1 of libbpfgo requires v0.4.0 or newer of libbpf.

+*Note*: some distributions might have local changes to their libbpf package and their version might include backports and/or fixes differently than upstream versions.
+In those cases we recommend that libbpfgo is used statically compiled.

 ## Learn more

 Please check our github milestones for an idea of the project roadmap.
 The general goal is to fully implement/expose libbpf's API in Go as seamlessly as possible.